zip-rs/zip-old/README.md

 * `aes-crypto`: Enables decryption of files which were encrypted with AES.
 Supports AE-1 and AE-2 methods.
 * `deflate`: Enables the deflate compression algorithm, which is the default for zip files.
+* `deflate64`: Enables the deflate64 compression algorithm.
+Decompression is only supported.
 * `bzip2`: Enables the BZip2 compression algorithm.
 * `time`: Enables features using the [time](https://github.com/rust-lang-deprecated/time) crate.
 * `zstd`: Enables the Zstandard compression algorithm.